sabry-awad97/image_shrink_tauri/README.md

 # ImageShrink

-The ImageShrink app is built using React with Typescript and leverages the Tauri framework for native capabilities.
-It allows users to choose an image, specify the desired quality, and resize the image to achieve a smaller file size.
+The ImageShrink app is a user-friendly application built with React and Tauri framework that allows users to easily resize images.
+Users can select an image from their local file system, adjust the desired quality using a slider, and then resize the image to reduce its file size.
+The app provides an intuitive interface and displays the output path where the resized image is saved.
+With its simple yet effective functionality, the ImageShrink app is a convenient tool for anyone looking to optimize image sizes for various purposes.

 ## Recommended IDE Setup